scores.RandomScore

 scores.RandomScore()

 This score assigns a random float in [0, 1] to each sample.
 It is useful as a baseline or for testing purposes.
-Low scores indicate likely inliers, high scores indicate likely outliers.
 By default, the threshold is set to 0.99, so approximately 99% of samples are selected.

 Methods